anticipated-chemistry-of-life/GNN/README.md

 To train the models, you can run the two Jupyter Notebooks, `HinSAGE_mol_to_species.ipynb` and `HinSAGE_species_to_mol.ipynb`.

+Please note that for now the model works best for molecules and species already present in the graph.
 ### Molecules to species
 Currently the model is overfitting a little bit, we might need to switch back to have only the [Classyfire](http://classyfire.wishartlab.com/) as features.
 ## Testing